Introduction

 Remember that it is a process that will lead to more money going into that pot later in the hand.
 If you believe a value bet will lead to more money, you will want to make that choice.
 Remember, you will have several chances to make value bets.
 As you progress through the hand, a proper value bet will grow.

 To become proficient at value betting, it's essential to hone your ability to read your opponents' hands and then act accordingly.
 This skill requires extensive practice and experience and is often a distinguishing factor between winning and losing players.
-You can learn to recognize when to make value bets and how much to bet to maximize your winnings with practice and experience.
+You can learn to recognise when to make value bets and how much to bet to maximise your winnings with practice and experience.

 Tools and Resources